 In addition to a political tool, the pardon is also an implement of mercy, which finds less objectionable application when used to restore full citizenship rights (e.g. voting and ownership of firearms) to former convicts who have already served out their sentences.
 Living and working with a felony conviction has grown increasingly difficult, and for those tried and convicted in federal (e.g. military) courts, it is the last remaining option once all other avenues for clemency have been exhausted.
 In light of the controversy, it is no surprise that most exercises of pardon power come at the twilight of a political career, often a matter of days before an executive leaves office.
 Consequently, as President Obama prepares to depart the White House, the iron is – if not hot, at least warmer at this particular political juncture.

-You Might Also Like These Articles UNITED STATES v.
-SILVA Last year I submitted an appellate brief on behalf of Master Sergeant Michael Silva that resulted… When counsel use phrases like “I believe defense counsel is offering X evidence for an improper purpose” that is saying…
+You Might Also Like These Articles What to Do if you are Facing a Military Law Enforcement or Command Investigation Invoke Your Rights – Do NOT… When counsel use phrases like “I believe defense counsel is offering X evidence for an improper purpose” that is saying…

 When counsel use phrases like “I believe defense counsel is offering X evidence for an improper purpose” that is saying…Read More